cbattenplowright/annas_restaurant_recommender/README.md

 - Delete a dish

 **Filtering**

-The user is able to get a list of restaurants based on a given borough and a given cuisine.
+As part of the MVP, the user is also able to get a list of restaurants based on a given borough and a given cuisine.
 The names of those are already defined in the following ENUM files:

 - Boroughs: annas_restaurant_recommender/models/Borough.java
 - Cuisines: annas_restaurant_recommender/models/Cuisine.java

-In order to do the filtering you ONLY can use the values showed in these files.
+In order to do the filtering you ONLY can use the values showed in those files.

+## Setup instructions
+To access the endpoints of the program, use https://localhost:{port}/{endpoint} - the default port is 8080 but any can be used.

+## The RESTful route endpoints:

+The REST controllers provide GET, POST, PUT and DELETE routes as well as routes to obtain a list of restaurants filtered by borough, by restaurant and any combination of both.

+### GET
+- `localhost:8080/restaurants`
+- `localhost:8080/restaurants?borough={boroughName}`
+- `localhost:8080/restaurants?cuisine={cuisineName}`
+- `localhost:8080/restaurants?cuisine={cuisineName}&borough={boroughName}`
+- `localhost:8080/restaurants/{id}`
+- `localhost:8080/dishes`
+- `localhost:8080/dishes/{id}`

+### POST
+- `localhost:8080/restaurants`
+- `localhost:8080/dishes`

+### PUT
+- `localhost:8080/restaurants/{id}`

+### DELETE
+- `localhost:8080/restaurants/{id}`
+- `localhost:8080/dishes/{id}`

 ## Extensions
 - Filter by price range, dietary requirements, rating